sagemath/sagewiki_to_gh-2022-10-10/education5.md

  * Create collection of Sage widgets for teaching calculus
  * Build these into a database similar to the one at http://sagemath.org/eval.html

+=== TJ Hitchman ===
+ * Work on linear algebra IBL course notes using Sage
+ * Make short "intro to cloud.sagemath.com" for students
+ * learn about sage development process

 == UW Campus Wireless ==
 {{{